bbatliner/vex2/docs/api/3-Advanced.md

 ### Note about Includes

-To use Vex, minimally, you must include:
+To use vex, minimally, you must include:

 ```html
 <script src="vex.js"></script>